-Lindsay Ackerman, MD, is a board-certified dermatologist, who supervises residents in Banner Good Samaritan Medical Center Internal Medicine Residency Program.
+Lindsay Ackerman, MD, is a board-certified dermatologist, at Banner – University Medical Center Phoenix.

 Question: I think I have eczema, but I'm not really sure.
 My skin gets really itchy, to the point where I scratch as hard as I can and it makes my skin red, scabby and flakey.
 It's all over my back, stomach, sometimes, my arms and legs.
 What are some things I can use to help it go away?